Management’s Discussion and Analysis of Financial Condition and Results of Operations

 MCU plans to commence trial operations in the second quarter of 2020, at the Company’s American Flat processing facility, to validate and fine-tune the mercury extraction and remediation process, with the objective of reclaiming and remediating the Company’s existing properties within the Carson River Mercury Superfund Site (“CRMSS”), enhancing the values of, and evaluating the potential economic feasibilities for, these properties and creating new global growth opportunities in mercury remediation by demonstrating MCU’s technological and operational effectiveness, efficiency, and feasibility.

 MCU has agreed and plans to commence reclamation operations in the third quarter 2020, in the Philippines.
 MCU has signed a joint venture agreement with Clean Ore Solutions, a Philippine Company, for mercury extraction and remediation of Mount Diwalwal and the Naboc River, one of the most mercury polluted, gold mining regions in the world.
-This representing the first real international opportunity for large-scale mercury remediation and environmental reclamations, using MCU's system, with the objective of establishing MCU as the global leader in large scale, mercury remediation projects.
+This represents the first real international opportunity for large-scale mercury remediation and environmental reclamations, using MCU’s system, with the objective of establishing MCU as the global leader in large scale, mercury remediation projects.

 Liquidity and Capital Resources